jgnewman/maplescript/README.md

 Even math is done this way!

 ```
-# Pine
+# MapleScript
 (+ 2 3 4)

 # JavaScript
 2 + 3 + 4
 ```

-And the most important function to learn about in Pine is `make` because it's what you'll use to define almost _everything_:
+And the most important function to learn about in MapleScript is `make` because it's what you'll use to define almost _everything_:

 ```
-# Pine
+# MapleScript
 (make foo 4)

 (make add [x y] (+ x y))